Natural disasters in China: Perception of disasters

 Natural disasters reveal the traditional view of disasters as divine retribution: tian zai (天災), literally 'heavenly disaster'.

 In ancient beliefs, natural disasters were seen as Heaven's response to immoral human behaviour, whereby the conduct of different individuals carried different weights.
 While the behaviour of common people ranked last, the actions of bureaucrats had a greater effect.
 Given that in Imperial China the emperor's behaviour was believed to be the most important, popular belief was that the emperor should attempt to prevent disasters by ensuring his conduct was in following with moral codes – and if a disaster should occur, he was responsible for addressing the consequences.
 According to the Overseas Development Institute, the state-led nature of humanitarian aid in today's China traces back to these traditional beliefs.
 Chinese believed that natural disasters would foretell the end of a dynasty or the death of a great leader.

 This concept of cosmic linkage between natural disasters and human conduct was radically rejected at the height of Maoist years when nature was represented as ‘an enemy to be overcome, an adversary to be brought to heel’.
 Propaganda posters were produced with the slogan, "Earthquakes cannot frighten us, the people will certainly conquer nature."

 Types

 Earthquakes

 The People's Republic of China established a National Earthquake Administration in 1971 to take charge of monitoring, research, and emergency response for earthquakes.
 It was renamed China Earthquake Administration (CEA) in 1998, mandated by the Earthquake prevention and Disaster Reduction Act of PRC under the State Council.
-Each provincial, autonomous regional, and centrally administrated municipal government also has its own earthquake administration that is under the direction of CEA.
+Each provincial, autonomous regional, and centrally administered municipal government also has its own earthquake administration that is under the direction of CEA.